 It was quite the feast… and lots of fun playing with my smoker!
 I got plenty of positive comments and strengthened some friendships.
 Good barbecue can do that, you know. 🙂

 There are many types of BBQ smokers on the market.
 They vary in size, fuel type, airflow, etc. The SQ36 is an offset charcoal/wood-fired smoker, sometimes called a “stick burner.”
 The offset design has the firebox on the side instead of under the grate.
 In this particular model, the air draws in through the firebox vents and enters the smoking chamber through a distribution channel that tries to equalize the temperature from one end to the other.
 The stack draws air out of the smoker at the bottom left.

 SQ36 with second tier grate

 Rail for grate and grill pan; distribution channel in the bottom

 Distribution channel and bottom of stack

-The SQ36 is a charcoal smoker, so you will have some fluctuation in the temperature unless you are really technical about the fire management or use an electronic temperature controller, such as the BBQ Guru.
+The SQ36 is a charcoal-fired offset smoker, so you will have some fluctuation in the temperature unless you use an electronic temperature controller, such as the BBQ Guru.
 That’s the nature of charcoal (or wood) fire management.
 If you want push-button technology, you’re better off buying something automatic, like a pellet smoker.
-But the SQ36 is about satisfying man’s drive to tend a fire.
+But the SQ36 is designed to satisfy mankind’s drive to tend a fire.